Improve Your Order Picking

 What GWP can offer however, is a picking solution that is tailored to your specific requirements.

-This may mean designing and creating a completely bespoke stacking pick bin from Correx®, or modifying and shelf bin with dividers and print.
+This may mean designing and creating a completely bespoke stacking pick bin from Correx®, or modifying a specific shelf bin with dividers and print.

-But whatever it entails, you can be certain that not only will be a cost effective option over the longer term, will provide you the productivity gains, inventory protection and / or make the efficient use of space that you require.
+But whatever it entails, you can be certain that not only will it be a cost effective option over the longer term, will provide you the productivity gains, inventory protection and / or make the efficient use of space that your business requires.